NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Maftet Guardian.md

 abilities_mid:
   - name: ""
   - name: "Runic Resistance"
-    desc: "`pf2:r` (arcane) **Trigger** The maftet takes damage from a Strike or spell effect\n**Effect** The maftet's protective runic tattoos glow, granting them resistance 5 to one damage type dealt by the triggering attack.\nThis resistance applies against the triggering effect and lasts for 1 minute or until the maftet uses this ability again, whichever comes first.
-If the triggering effect deals multiple damage types, the maftet chooses which type to resist.\n[[Bestiary Effects/Effect_ Runic Resistance|Effect: Runic Resistance]]"
+    desc: "`pf2:r` (arcane) **Trigger** The maftet takes damage from a Strike or spell effect\n* * *\n\n**Effect** The maftet's protective runic tattoos glow, granting them resistance 5 to one damage type dealt by the triggering attack.\n\nThis resistance applies against the triggering effect and lasts for 1 minute or until the maftet uses this ability again, whichever comes first.
+If the triggering effect deals multiple damage types, the maftet chooses which type to resist.\n\n[[Bestiary Effects/Effect_ Runic Resistance|Effect: Runic Resistance]]"

 attacks:
   - name: ""